 Orange juice can be a healthy addition to a low-fat diet rich in fresh fruits and vegetables.
 Moderation is the key with orange juice.
-The nutrients provided by orange juice may help lower your risk of some serious medical conditions but eating whole produce is a better choice.
-This is especially true if you are concerned about your blood sugar levels, your teeth or weight loss.
+The nutrients from orange juice may help lower your risk of severe medical conditions, but eating whole produce is a better choice.
+This is especially true if you are concerned about your blood sugar levels, teeth, or weight loss.

-Nutritionists suggest 8 to 12 oz. at the most of unsweetened orange juice daily.
+Nutritionists suggest 8 to 12 oz. at the most unsweetened orange juice daily.

 Some studies have suggested that higher pulp orange juice is more nutritious than no-pulp varieties because of the flavonoids contained in the pulp.
-Eating foods that contain flavonoids help to neutralize the oxidative and inflammatory stress generated by the unhealthy food and helps prevent blood vessel damage.
+Eating foods containing flavonoids helps neutralize the oxidative and inflammatory stress generated by unhealthy food and helps prevent blood vessel damage.

-In a recent study, they found that drinking 100 percent fruit juice can lead to weight gain, while consumption of fresh whole fruit results in weight loss.
-The study found that an increase of one six-ounce serving of 100 percent fruit juice per day was associated with a modest amount of long-term weight gain.
+A recent study found that drinking 100 percent fruit juice can lead to weight gain while consuming fresh whole fruit results in weight loss.
+The study found that an increase of one six-ounce serving of 100 percent fruit juice per day was associated with a modest, long-term weight gain.
 Once again, moderation is the key when consuming orange juice.

 Yes and no!
-The vitamin C is can help with inflammation which is good but orange juice is highly acidic and acidic liquids will aggravate an already-scratchy throat.
-Plus, orange juice contains a lot of sugar and that can create all sorts of problems with your immune system.
-Extra sugar can reduce the quality of your white blood cells which help keep your immune system running smoothly.
+Vitamin C can help with excellent inflammation, but orange juice is highly acidic, and acidic liquids will aggravate an already-scratchy throat.
+Plus, orange juice contains a lot of sugar, which can create problems with your immune system.
+Extra sugar can reduce the quality of your white blood cells, which helps keep your immune system running smoothly.